-Learn how to use lead magnets to grow your list, get 19 ideas for lead magnets that work, and discover how to make your lead magnets GDPR compliant so you can fill your freelance pipeline with qualified clients.
+Learn how to use lead magnets to grow your email list, get 19 lead magnet ideas, and discover how to remain GDPR compliant as you market your offers.

 Most people who visit your website aren’t ready to hire you or buy from you yet.
 They need time to get to know you, decide they like you, and gain trust in you before they’re ready to make a purchase — and the amount of time it takes to become ready to buy varies from person to person.